BaBread/BreadWeather/README.md

 ## Final Website Screenshots
 ![Weather Dashboard Homepage](assets/images/weather_homepage.png)

+## Contribution
+Big thank you to VitaliyZhark for guidance via his repo.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.